 Also worth a mention—yes, we know it’s more than five

 Sandals Restaurant and Barefoot Bar is part of the Pacific Resort at Muri and is actually a marquee on the beach within steps of the lagoon where you can wiggle your toes in the sand while enjoying a cocktail and light meal during happy hour from 4 – 5pm or moonlight happy hour from 8.30 – 9.30pm every day.
 Admittedly, we have only ever eaten here during these times so can’t comment on the fine dining aspect of the restaurant.
-The half-price happy hour cocktails at $6.80 each are well worth a try and we can highly recommend the Vodka Mai Tai (but be warned, you can’t stop at one!) and the light meals include pizza and burgers, with the staff happy to accommodate dietary requests such our ‘naked’ fish burger (no bun) and no cheese on the chicken one.
+The half-price happy hour cocktails are well worth a try and we can highly recommend the Vodka Mai Tai (but be warned, you can’t stop at one!) and the light meals include pizza and burgers, with the staff happy to accommodate dietary requests such our ‘naked’ fish burger (no bun) and no cheese on the chicken one.
 So get your cocktail frock on, shoes off, sit back and watch the sun sink over the reef!
 Bookings are essential.